 Discussion

 Trials report substantially fewer SAEs than would be expected from the rate of hospitalisations and deaths among people in the community.
-SAE rates are a novel metric to assess trial representativeness.
-Clinicians should be cautions when applying recommendations from trials to older people, even those focussing on older participants.
+SAE rates may be a useful metric to assess trial representativeness.
+Clinicians should be cautions when applying recommendations from trials to older people, even when those trials have been designed to study older participants.

 Funding